Mathematical Sciences Fellowship Priority Areas

-Statistic and its Interfaces
+Statistic and its Interfaces (All career stages)

 This priority area covers methodological and theoretical research in Statistics and its Interfaces, which is generally defined as the development of models for investigating phenomena and data “involving some form of randomness or noise”.
 It covers a wide spectrum of research in stochastic and probabilistic modelling and inference in stochastic systems.
 Any proposals focusing on Applied Probability submitted to this priority area must be linked to statistical research.
 Applied Probability research linked to other areas of Mathematical Sciences should be submitted through the Intra-disciplinary Research or New Connections priority areas.